Constructive, respectful feedback conversation using SBI.

-I’ve seen it happen countless times - both when I was an engineering manager and now as a coach.
+I’ve seen it countless times - both when I was an engineering manager and now as a coach.

 The Lesson That Changed How I Gave Feedback